Temu19/rentmate-vite-frontend/README.md

 ## React + TypeScript + Vite

-This is the frontend repository for RentMate, the assets needed for the project are add the color, spacing & the sample data
+This repository contains the frontend code for RentMate, an application for managing rental properties.
+It includes the constants and assets such as colors, spacing, and sample data.

 ## Getting Started

 To get started with the RentMate frontend project, follow these steps:

 1. Folk the repository:
-1. Clone the repository to your local machine:
+2. Clone the repository to your local machine:

 ```
 git clone https://github.com/your-username/RentMate-frontend.git
 ```

-2. Navigate to the project directory:
+3. Navigate to the project directory:

 ```
 cd RentMate-frontend
 ```

-3. Install the dependencies:
+4. Install the dependencies:

 ```
 npm install
 ```

-4. Start the development server:
+5. Start the development server:

 ```
 npm run dev